Doug Jones (international arbitrator): Honours

 In June 2016, he was appointed Companion of the Chartered Institute of Arbitrators in recognition of his achievements in private dispute resolution and his substantial contributions to the Chartered Institute by promoting its objectives worldwide.
 He is one of only five people bestowed with this honour.

-In May 2018, Jones was awarded the John Shaw Medal, by Roads Australia for his contribution to the Australian roads industry.
+In May 2018, Jones was awarded the John Shaw Medal by Roads Australia for his contribution to the Australian roads industry.
 He is the only lawyer to receive this accolade.
+That year, he also chaired the International Council of Commercial Arbitration (ICCA) Congress in Sydney.

-In July 2020, he was recognised as 'Best Prepared and Most Responsive Arbitrator' at the GAR Awards 2020.
+In July 2020, Jones received the Global Arbitration Review (GAR) award for Best Prepared and Most Responsive Arbitrator.
+That October, he was also elected as an Honorary Bencher of the Honourable Society of Gray's Inn.

+In 2022, Jones was awarded the title of 'Construction Lawyer of the Year' by Who's Who Legal.
+In 2025, Jones was awarded the Society of Construction Law International Medal for his contributions to construction law internationally, and was recognised with the GAR award for Best Innovation by an Individual or Organisation.
+In 2026, Jones maintained his Band One ranking in the Chambers Asia-Pacific international arbitration category for a sixteenth consecutive year.

 Personal life

-He is married to Canadian scholar, author and international arbitrator, Janet Walker.
+He is married to Canadian scholar, author, and international arbitrator, Janet Walker.